RelevanceAI/relevanceai/README.md

-## Relevance AI - The platform building and deploying AI chains and Agents
+## Relevance AI - The platform for building and deploying AI chains and Agents
 [![License](https://img.shields.io/pypi/l/relevanceai)](https://img.shields.io/pypi/l/relevanceai)

 🔥 Use Relevance to unlock the value of LLMs: